Ilkin22/Ilkin22/README.md

 ## 💽 Featured Projects

-- **Desktop Tutorial** — An educational repository demonstrating GitHub workflows and basics. [link](https://github.com/Ilkin22/desktop-tutorial)
+- **- *Desktop Tutorial** — An educational repository demonstrating GitHub workflows and basics.
+[Link](https://github.com/Ilkin22/desktop-tutorial)
+- **Stck Price Forecasting** — A Random Forest–based stock prediction model using real financial data from yfinance.
+[Repository](https//github.com/Ilkin22/Stock-Price-Forecasting)
-- - **Sales Forecasting Using Machine Learning** — A future project that will involve developing a sales forecasting model using machine learning techniques. ink will be added once available.
+- **Sales Forecasting Using Machine Learning** — A future project that will involve developing a sales forecasting model using machine learning techniques.
+Link will be added once available.

 <!-- Add more projects with a short description and link -->